Cookies on Fareham Borough Council's website

 The Court of Appeal found that both the Planning Inspector and the High Court Judge erred in law.
 The Court of Appeal allowed Titchfield Festival Theatre's appeal and has quashed the Planning Inspector's decision from August 2024.

 This judgment does not grant planning permission for the Arden Theatre.
-Instead, it means the planning appeal against the planning enforcement notice must be reconsidered by a different Planning Inspector at the Planning Inspectorate, using the Court of appeal's interpretation of the law where they found the Planning Inspector and High Court judge had erred.
+Instead, it means the planning appeal against the planning enforcement notice must be reconsidered by a different Planning Inspector at the Planning Inspectorate, using the Court of Appeal's interpretation of the law where they found the Planning Inspector and High Court judge had erred.

 As with previous legal stages, planning enforcement compliance deadlines remain in abeyance at this time.